pigmonkey/spark/README.md

 If the `bitlbee.run_on` variable is set to anything other than `trusted` or `all`, the service will never be activated.

+By default BitlBee will be configured to proxy through Tor.
+To disable this, remove the `bitlebee.torify` variable or disable Tor entirely by removing the `tor` variable.

 ## git-annex

-[git-annex][24] is installed for file syncing.
+[git-annex][26] is installed for file syncing.
 A systemd service unit for the git-annex assistant is enabled and started by default.
 To prevent this, remove the `gitannex` variable from the config.